TusharKarsan/FirstCPP/README.md

 This repository contains a small example program and a simple smoke test.

-After nearly two decades away from C++, the author is exploring it again with modern tools like CMake.
+It has been almost twenty years since the author last wrote C++.
+This project is a return to the language using modern tools such as CMake.

 ## Requirements